Title: The Son of God

-The Events leading up to the crucifixion –
+Let’s review the events leading up to where we are and to the crucifixion –

 - Our series began in Chapter 14.1 where Jesus was anointed for burial.
 That event caused quite a stir among some, especially Judas who was so offended, he betrayed Jesus into the hands of those who wanted him dead.

-- There is the prediction of the falling away of all the disciples and of course, Peter’s denial – which of course he denied.
-Jesus takes the disciples up to the Monte of Olives and then the three to pray with him in the Garden of Gethsemane.
+- There is the prediction of the falling away of all the disciples and of course, Peter’s denial – which of course, he ended up doing.
+Jesus takes the disciples up to the Mount of Olives and then his three to pray with him in the Garden of Gethsemane.
 It is here the three who were adamant about their faithfulness cannot watch and pray for one hour with him.

 - Judas comes to the camp bringing a mob.
 Jesus is then arrested and led away to the High Priest.
-I believe Matthew tells us this is Caiaphas.
 Jesus will spend the night before an informal gathering of the Sanhedrin.
 They will accuse Jesus falsely, but in the end, get him to say what they need to condemn him.
 Peter will be just outside in the courtyard denying he knows or is a part of Jesus.